 - a.
-A public meeting advertised on the unit of local government website along with publication in the NON-LEGAL SECTION OF A NEWSPAPER OF GENERAL CIRCULATION giving affected residents an opportunity to discuss the program.
-This meeting must be separately advertised and conducted, but may be held either before or after a regularly scheduled unit of local government meeting. - b.
+A public meeting advertised on the unit of local government or non-profit organization website along with publication in the NON-LEGAL SECTION OF A NEWSPAPER OF GENERAL CIRCULATION giving affected residents an opportunity to discuss the program.
+This meeting must be separately advertised and conducted, but may be held either before or after a regularly scheduled unit of local government meeting, and/or board meeting. - b.
 If the applicant uses social media for public participation, provide a list of where it was posted along with a copy of the statement.
 Posting location must be sufficient to reach all sectors of the general public.

-5. Resolution of the Municipality
+5. Resolution of the Municipality or Non-profit Organization